aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/chart-creation-and-customization/check-slides-comparison/_index.md

 To get started with comparing slides within presentations using Aspose.Slides for .NET, follow these steps:

 1. Installing Aspose.Slides for .NET: First, you need to install the Aspose.Slides for .NET library.
-You can download the library from the official [Aspose.Slides website](https://releases.aspose.com/slides/net/).
+You can download the library from the  [Aspose.Slides website](https://releases.aspose.com/slides/net/).
 After downloading, add the library as a reference to your project.

 2. Creating a New Project: Create a new .NET project using your preferred development environment.
 You can use Visual Studio or any other compatible IDE.